leocjj/pass-it-on/uv_quick_reference.md

+# UV - Quick Reference

-This file provides a brief overview of the key steps and commands for using `uv` in your Python projects.
+Brief overview of the key steps and commands for using `uv` in your Python projects.

 It covers installation, project creation, dependency management, Python version handling, and other useful options.

 Whether you're setting up a new project or managing dependencies, this guide will help you get started quickly and efficiently.

 ## TL;DR